-There is another route to Lake O'Hara-going from Field to the end of the motor road of the junction of the Ottertail trail and thence via this trail along McArthur Creek and Pass.
+rough edges of camping life.
+There is boating, riding and hiking.
+There is another route to Lake O'Hara-going from Field to the end of the motor road and the junction of the Ottertail trail and thence via this trail along McArthur Creek and Pass.